 Latest Structural Assessment information for the 2023 sale bulls is now available.

 Pre-register to receive a complimentary luncheon voucher on sale day.

 About Booroomooka Follow us on Twitter

-Booroomooka is one of the largest, most innovative and established Angus Studs in Australia.
+Booroomooka is one of the largest, most innovative, and established Angus Studs in Australia.
 The stud was founded by Gordon Munro from Keera, Bingara, NSW in 1926.
 The Keera Property has been owned and managed by five generations of the family since 1858.
-Integrity and commitment are key principles to the business.
+Integrity, commitment, reliability, and innovation are the key values to our business.

-Today the leading seedstock and commercial business own and manage 4,000 head of cattle consisting of a self replacing herd.
-The seedstock business currently produces 700 registered herd book registered calves per year.
+Today the leading seedstock and commercial business own and manage 4,500 head of cattle consisting of a self-replacing herd.
+The seedstock business currently produces over 1,000 herd book registered calves per year.

 Did You Know